-“I did TEP because I didn’t quite apply myself in very well in Year 12,” Sam said.
+“I did TEP because I didn’t quite apply myself very well in Year 12,” Sam said.

 “TEP was a really good introduction to study.
 It helped me get used to what uni was going to look like, so when I did my first year of my Bachelor of Pharmacy, I really hit the ground running.”

-TEP is a free program that can be completed on campus or online in as little as 14 weeks.
-TEP graduates then meet the requirements to apply for entry to most CDU undergraduate degrees.
+TEP is a free program that can be completed on campus or online in as little as 16 weeks.
+TEP graduates then meet the requirements to apply for most CDU undergraduate degrees.

 Sam was so successful in his studies that he graduated with first-class Honours.